 Have you ever felt so defeated that you wanted to give up?

-Once, a math teacher was disturbed to see how easily some of her students gave up when trying to solve problems.
+A math teacher was once disturbed to see how easily some of her students gave up when trying to solve problems.

 While some students faced problems with perseverance, most just made a half-hearted attempt at solving them.

 When difficulty surfaced, those students simply put the pencil down in defeat.

 “I can’t do it!” became their self-fulfilling words.